 There follows the essential advice about how to find and rent property in Dubai – from getting these negotiations with your employer right to finding the best bargains available and negotiating with your landlord.

-If you’re planning to rent property in Dubai and you are sorting out your contract of employment, be sure to discuss the level of financial assistance that you will be given towards your property in Dubai.
+If you’re planning to rent property in Dubai and are sorting out your employment contract, be sure to discuss the level of financial assistance you will be given towards your property in Dubai.

 You can go on forums and also access rental and estate agency sites on the internet to get a good grasp of a) average rental rates at the current time and b) what others are paid by their employer.
 This will give you a good idea of what’s fair and what’s not!